-Adopt Together, Faith in Families adoption service has placed 24 children with adoptive parents during 2018/19 with 100% of these placements falling into the category of 'the hardest to place children' according to the DfE definition.
-In addition, two families were transferred to the Agency from Family Care, a VAA that went into liquidation in August 2018 which the Agency has provided much needed placement support.
-There were another 2 children in these placements.
+Adopt Together, Faith in Families adoption service has placed 21 children with adoptive parents during 2019/20 with 100% of these placements falling into the category of 'the hardest to place children' according to the DfE definition.

-The Agency continues to improve its strategic adoption recruitment strategies which for 2018/19 resulted in 102 enquiries and preparing 17 applicants for approval by the Adoption Panel.
+The Agency continues to improve its strategic adoption recruitment strategies which for 2019/20 resulted in 168 enquiries and has also approved 16 applicants at the Adoption Panel.
+In addition 35 (30 in 2018/19) registrations of interest were recorded in the year.